Butterflies (Van Gogh series)

-Butterflies is a series paintings made by Vincent van Gogh in 1889 and 1890.
+Butterflies is a series of paintings made by Vincent van Gogh in 1889 and 1890.
 Van Gogh made at least four paintings of butterflies and one of a moth.
 The metamorphosis of the caterpillar into a butterfly was symbolic to Van Gogh of men and women's capability for transformation.

 Butterflies and moths

 Butterflies and moths, in the insect order Lepidoptera, are distinguished generally in several ways: Butterflies are brighter in color and fly in the day.
 Butterfly wings are not linked and fold together when they are in a resting position.
 On the other hand, moths are generally duller in color, fly at night and have linked wings.
 There are some exceptions, though, such as a few types of colored moths.